nytro04/Practise-Javascript-FullStack/README.md

 ### Run the Application

-The project is the backend API for the Practical Test for FullStack Javascript.
+The project is the Backend and Frontend for the Practical Test for FullStack Javascript.
 The simplest way to start this server is:

     npm run dev